-The value of any benefit provided by any undertaking engaged in the carriage of passengers or goods to any employee or to any member of his household for private journey free of cost or at concessional rate in any conveyance owned or leased by it shall be taken to be the Prepared by Mrs. Sangeetha.P, Assistant Professor, Department of Commerce, KAHE 18/41 value at which such benefit is offered by such undertaking to the public as reduced by the amount, if any, paid by or recovered from the employee for such benefit.
+The value of any benefit provided by any undertaking engaged in the carriage of value at which such benefit is offered by such undertaking to the public as reduced by the amount, if any, paid by or recovered from the employee for such benefit.
 In case of employees of the Railways and airlines, the value of transport facility shall be exempt.